intley/Fresh_Tomatoes_Movie-Trailer-Website/README.md

-                          Fresh Tomatoes Movie Trailers
+# Fresh Tomatoes Movie Trailers

-What is it:
 Fresh Tomatoes Movie Trailers is a website that contains movies with their posters and trailers.

-Requirements:
+## Requirements:
 To run this website, you must have the following:
 1. A web browser, preferably Chrome or Firefox.
 2. A python IDE, preferably Idle 2.7
 3. Python 2.7 must be installed on your system.

-Contents:
+## Contents:
-There are three files included with their respective purposes -
+There are three files included with their respective purposes:
 1. media.py
    This file contains the python data structure that's used to create various instances of the movie objects.